Clustering of Gravitational Wave and Supernovae events: a multitracer analysis in Luminosity Distance Space: Conclusions

 \acknowledgments The authors thank D. Bertacca, A. Ricciardone and A. Raccanelli for useful discussions.
-We thank A. Ghosh for the internal review provided for the LIGO/Virgo Collaboration.
+We thank A. Ghosh for the internal LIGO/Virgo Collaboration review and the anonymous referee for the comments that helped us clarifying our analysis.
 ML was supported by the project "Combining Cosmic Microwave Background and Large Scale Structure data: an Integrated Approach for Addressing Fundamental Questions in Cosmology", funded by the MIUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) Bando 2017 - grant 2017YJYZAH.
 ML, NB and SM acknowledge partial financial support by ASI Grant No. 2016-24-H.0.
-MM, YB and NG acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
+MM and YB acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
 MCA and MM acknowledge financial support from the Austrian National Science Foundation through FWF stand-alone grant P31154-N27.
 DK acknowledge financial support from the South African Radio Astronomy Observatory (SARAO) and the National Research Foundation (Grant No. 75415).